Israel announces discovery of 'unknown' variant of coronavirus

 “This variant is not yet known in the world, and the two cases were discovered, thanks to PCR tests carried out at Ben Gurion airport, at the entrance to Israel,” said the statement released by the ministry.

-“The infected people had mild symptoms of fever, headaches and muscle aches and did not need special medical care,” the note adds.
+“The infected people had mild symptoms of fever, headache and muscle pain and did not need special medical care,” the note adds.

-In an Israeli military radio interview, the head of the Israeli government’s anti-covid strategy, Salman Zarka, said that “the phenomenon of the combined variants is well known” and that, “at the moment, we are not concerned” that the new variant could lead “to cases serious”.
+In an interview with Israeli military radio, the head of the Israeli government’s anti-covid strategy, Salman Zarka, stated that “the phenomenon of the combined variants is well known” and that, “at the moment, we are not worried” that the new variant could lead ” to serious cases”.

 In a context of a new increase in cases in the world, Israeli Prime Minister Naftali Bennett is due to meet this Wednesday with officials from the Ministry of Health, according to information released by his office.